gkiar/en.580.673/homework/hw3/answers.md

 **Question 1:**
-> No, we cannot calculate the thingies.
-Each pixel has the same phase so the magnetization becomes: <br/> M(t) =  exp(-i\*phi(t))\*sum(p=1,Npixels,Ap)
+> As there is no gradient applied, all pixels have the same phase as one another.
+Thus, we cannot calculate individual pixel intensities and only get a measurement for the sum of all pixels.
+The equation becomes:

+Insert picture

 **Question 2:**
-> The matrix is still rank deficient...
-We add rows but they are not linearly independent from the previous so the rank does not increase.
-Relaxation wouldn't change anything unless each pixel had different tissue properties
+> The encoding matrix takes the shape Nfe x Nx.
+When we add more frequency encodes, we are adding more rows to the table but they are linearly dependent upon the previous, thus the rank does not increase.
+If there was relaxation considered in this model, it would only change this if each pixel had different tissue properties.

 **Question 3:**
-> a) Beyond N_dt=N_px & Npe=N_py, nothing, rank is N_p

-> b) Until N_dt=N_px & Npe=N_py, nothing, then aliasing because we start losing rank

-> c) High cond but full rank at 10 and up, cond number drops significantly at 19. below 10, image is not recovered
+> For answering these questions we'll first define what the rank of these matrices ends up being: rank=min(Npe, Ny)*min(Nfe, Nx)

+> a) As we increase Ndt and Npe, we will increase rank until we have reached the number of pixels in the image, at which point the rank is Np.
+Then, further increase will not affect the rank but will reduce the condition number.

+> b) As we decrease Ndt and Npe, we will maintain full rank (Np) until we reach the number of pixels in the X or Y directions for frequency or phase encoding, respectively.
+Beyond that, we begin to lose rank and then aliasing will occur as multiple pixels will have the same phase accrual.

+> c) At Ndt = Npe = 10 (i.e. Np) the rank will be full and the image will be reconstructed.
+However, the condition number will be very high with only this many samples, meaning that the computation of the inverse is very unstable.
+Once the number of phase and frequency encodes reaches 19 and upward, the condition number drops considerably, yielding a stable reconstruction.

 **Question 4:**
-> Rank would equal N_pe up until the value of Ny, then the rank would remain Ny.
-We would effectively recover an image with Nx = 1 (all x pixels blurred together for each row). rank= min(Npe, Ny)*min(Nfe, Nx)
+> As can be seen in the equation defined at the start of Question 3, the rank would equal N_pe up until the value of Ny, then the rank would remain Ny.
+The reconstructed image would have 1 X-pixel

 **Question 5:**
 > You need twice as many samples to have a low condition number.
 Rank is equivalent to that in the solely real case, but condition number is super large making the matrix difficult to invert.